Hot Stuff You Missed!?

 But what could you expect from 27kW in 550kg weight?
 The drag coefficient of the Loremo is about cwA=0.22.
 The power to drive the car with 200km/h has to be sufficient to overcome friction and aerodynamic drag.

 Friction is linear with speed and of minor impact.
 The aerodynamic drag, however, is a cubic function of speed.
-The motor can be driven up to 10.000rpm, but I keep it below that.

 Changing gears at 40km/h, 75km/h, 120km/h and >170km/h would mean that up to 200km/h I will not need 5th gear.(Ed: ..but who needs all that tribal speed machismo - all that Freudian yanking of knobs & sticks ?)